The Broome Hut

 How much does it cost?

-Per-person rate: $35 per night for an adult, children 12 and under are half price.
+Per-person rate is $50 per night.Two children 12 and under are half price.
 Discounts are available for school and youth groups.

 When can we book it?